imaegg11/chess/README.md

 Read the error message.
 If it is in red, read it and fix the issue.
 If it's not, cry about it because there's a high likely chance I am not fixing the issue.

 ## If You Want To Fix This Program
 If you want to fix this program, fork the repository and die while reading my code.
-It's not the best code and it is probably the worst code you will ever read.
+It's is horrendous and it is probably the worst code you will ever read.
 I forgot how half the code works.
 Also enjoy the comments while you are at it.